php-telegram-bot/core/README.md

 The Bot can:
 - Retrieve updates with [webhook](#webhook-installation) and [getUpdates](#getupdates-installation) methods.
-- Supports all types and methods according to Telegram Bot API 4.9 (June 2020).
+- Supports all types and methods according to Telegram Bot API 5.0 (November 2020).
 - Supports supergroups.
 - Handle commands in chat with other bots.
 - Manage Channel from the bot admin interface.